Wednesday, April 23, 2014

 Social Enterprises and 501(c)(3)s: Natural Allies or Risky Partners?

-Phil Buchanan, President, the Center for Effective Philanthropy; Antony Bugg-Levine, CEO, Nonprofit Finance Fund; Cheryl Dorsey, President, Echoing Green; Kelly Kleiman, NFP Consulting
+Phil Buchanan, President, the Center for Effective Philanthropy; Antony Bugg-Levine, CEO, Nonprofit Finance Fund; Kelly Kleiman, NFP Consulting; Rich Leimsider, Vice President of Fellowship Programs, Echoing Green

 What should a nonprofit consider in deciding whether to pursue a model of social enterprise?
 Can social enterprise be used to access the